akshithg05/notes/Typescript/3 - TypeScript for production.md

-# Setting Up TypeScript for Production — Notes
+# 1. Setting Up TypeScript for Production

 ## Initializing TypeScript
 To set up TypeScript in a project, we run: